 Swiss Ball Crunch exercise is an effective exercise for targeting the rectus abdominis with secondary emphasis on the transverse abdominis and the serratus muscles.

-Swiss Ball Crunch works by generating a strong contraction at the top of the exercise and a good stretch at the bottom position.
+Swiss Ball Crunches works by generating a strong contraction at the top of the exercise and a good stretch at the bottom position.